German Propaganda Archive Calvin University

 line

 Background: Terms that tend to mean one thing in ordinary English usage had particular meanings under Marxism-Leninism.
 This page includes translations of terms like “capitalism,” “freedom,” “republic,” and “war.”
 The definition of freedom is particularly interesting.
 Rather than relatively unrestricted individual freedom, it essentially meant doing what the laws of history and society demanded.
 As such, it has interesting similarities with the notion of “Christian freedom,” which maintains that to be truly free is to act according to God’s will.
-This is part of a developing set of pages on the GDR and religion, on which Calvin student Kevin Wuest worked with me.

 The source: Kleines politisches Wörterbuch (Berlin: Dietz Verlag, 1967).